-7.3 Brief Summary (Limit 2000 characters, or approximately 300 words): Please provide a brief description of agency actions and accomplishments in FY2021 in addressing USC 43 Sec 2808(a)(7), "coordinate and work in partnership with other Federal agencies, agencies of State, tribal, and local governments, institutions of higher education, and the private sector to efficiently and cost -effectively collect, integrate, maintain, disseminate, and preserve geospatial data, building upon existing non-Federal geospatial data to the extent possible."
+7.3 Brief Summary (Limit 2000 characters, or approximately 300 words): Please provide a brief description of agency actions and accomplishments in FY2022 in addressing USC 43 Sec 2808(a)(7), "coordinate and work in partnership with other Federal agencies, agencies of State, tribal, and local governments, institutions of higher education, and the private sector to efficiently and cost-effectively collect, integrate, maintain, disseminate, and preserve geospatial data, building upon existing non-Federal geospatial data to the extent possible."
 If the assessment is "made progress toward expectations," include the actions your agency is taking to achieve the "meets expectations" level.

 DOT's geospatial datasets are predominantly compiled through coordination with state and industry partners.
 PHMSA's GIS data is an aggregation of records collected from other government agencies and the private sector.
 FRA has MOUs with USGS and with Railinc Corp. for coordination and cooperation pertaining to the exchange of railroad geospatial data.
-MARAD staff routinely work with Federal partners to develop, improve, or enhance geospatial datasets related to the maritime industry.
-MARAD SMEs are often asked to review and provide feedback on new geospatial datasets and recently partnered with the U.S. Army Corps of Engineers to develop a new geospatial dataset related to the legislative boundaries of U.S. ports.
+MARAD continues to provide geospatial support to the U.S. Army Corps of Engineers as they finalize their database of legislative port boundaries.
 NHTSA provides geo-enabled crash data to other Federal Agencies and to the public.
 An example is the Fatal Analysis Reporting System (FARS) data, which is used by the public and the CDC.
-BTS staff take active roles in the American Association of State Highway Officials (AASHTO) and the Transportation Research Board (TRB).
+BTS staff take active roles in the American Association of State Highway Officials (AASHTO) and the Transportation Research

+Board (TRB).
 The NTAD program manager is a member of AASHTO's Transportation GIS (GIS-T) conference planning committee and coordinates its federal presence.
 BTS staff are active members of TRB committees related to Geospatial Information Systems, Transit, Rural and Intercity Bussing, Ferry Services, Maritime Operations, and more.

-Additionally, DOT's Deputy GIO chairs the GDA Covered Agency Working Group, comprised of representatives from 17 Federal agencies.
+Additionally, DOT's Transportation Theme Lead chairs the GDA Covered Agency Working Group, comprised of representatives from 17 Federal agencies.
+FHWA is working with Federal Land Management Agencies across the US Government to identify inventory duplication of highway data.
+FHWA routinely coordinate with States to update and maintain the National Highway System shapefile.
+FHWA is leading a major Pooled Fund Study with eighteen State DOTs developing geospatial enterprise standards covering data governance, BIM, data modeling, complete streets to name a few areas that are engaged.
+The study title is Applications of Enterprise GIS in Transportation (AEGIST).